-These books are just the tip of the iceberg – anyone can find his or her perfect book companions to help tedious commutes fly by, you just have to do your research online, in bookstores, and libraries – or simply check out our list of the best books on productivity, if you’re interested in improving your productivity at work.
+These books are just the tip of the iceberg – anyone can find his or her perfect book companions to help tedious commutes fly by.
+You just have to do your research online, in bookstores, and libraries – or simply check out our list of the best books on productivity, if you’re interested in improving your productivity at work.

 You’re probably interested to learn a new skill, two or ten – and again, commutes are perfect for this type of activity.

-You can choose from a number of topics that interest you, as most have classes available online – this includes fashion design, workshops, astrology, cartooning, hand lettering, scrapbooking, and almost any topic you can think.
+You can choose from a number of topics that interest you, as most have classes available online – this includes:

 If you often feel stressed, overloaded with work, or in a rush, you can even use commute time to relax and work on your personal self-care.